 a.
 Entries and Teasers shall be made available (streaming) on the Rose d’Or® Platform for the purposes of being viewed by the Jury members, the Organiser, other Entrants, delegates attending the Rose d’Or® Awards Ceremony, and specifically invited guests on the Rose d’Or® Platform prior to the announcement of the Award winners;

 b.
-Teasers and or entry Excerpts, (subject to clause 7.2e) shall be made available (streaming) on the Rose d’Or® Platform within the awards ceremony as it streams and for subsequent catch-up viewing by the general public after the announcement of the Award winners;
+Teasers, entry Excerpts and supporting videos (subject to clause 7.2e) can be made publicly available (streaming) on the Rose d’Or® Platform when the shortlist is published, when the nominees are announced andwithin the awards ceremony as it streams and for subsequent catch-up viewing by the general public after the announcement of the Award winners;

-d. the Organiser shall have, until the following year’s awards ceremony is staged and/or streamed , for the purposes of the Rose d’Or® Awards and for promotion and publicity, a worldwide and royalty-free right to use, publish, exhibit, distribute, transmit, broadcast on television the Entry in part or in whole (including all information and materials such as names, photos, pictures, voices and stills from the Entry, script translations etc.) by any means and on any support (including via the Rose d’Or® Platform and/or during public exhibitions, presentations or events produced for or by the Organiser as part of the Rose d’Or® Awards Ceremony and on the Rose d’Or® Guide), without the need to make any payment whatsoever.
+d. the Organiser shall have, for the purposes of the Rose d’Or® Awards and for promotion and publicity, a worldwide and royalty-free right to use, publish, exhibit, distribute, transmit, broadcast on television clips (up to 3 minutes) of the Entry as part of and integrated in the award ceremony (including all information and materials such as names, photos, pictures, voices and stills from the Entry, script translations etc.) By any means and on any support (including via the Rose d’Or® Platform and/or during public exhibitions, presentations or events produced for or by the Organiser as part of the Rose d’Or® Awards Ceremony and on the Rose d’Or® Guide), without the need to make any payment whatsoever;

 f. the exercise of the rights granted hereunder shall not be subject to any copyright fees or any other payments or compensation of any kind or nature.